isc-projects/bind9/doc/arm/reference.rst

        Do not use extra :term:`iterations <Iterations>`, :term:`salt <Salt>`, and :term:`opt-out <Opt-out>` unless their implications are fully understood.
        A higher number of iterations causes interoperability problems and opens servers to CPU-exhausting DoS attacks.
+See :rfc:`9276`.

 .. namedconf:statement:: zone-propagation-delay
    :tags: dnssec, zone